Are you facing probate court proceedings after losing a loved one?

 Many important legal questions regarding the rights of creditors and heirs arise when someone passes away, but you don’t have to walk this road alone.

-A Kernersville probate lawyer at our law firm can handle all the legal legwork and advocate for your rights throughout the probate process.
+A Kernersville probate lawyer at our Apple Payne Law can handle all the legal legwork and advocate for your rights throughout the probate process.
 We’re dedicated to helping families navigate life’s important decisions, and we can help you too.
 Contact us now for guidance.

 Probate is a court-supervised process that begins when a person dies.
 During the probate proceedings in Forsyth County, a judge will review the deceased’s estate planning documents—like their Last Will and Testament—and ensure their assets and property are transferred to the rightful heirs of their estate, or their “beneficiaries.”